Earnings are an estimate and cash is real!

 Investors would notice that in the case of PIX Transmissions Ltd discussed above, the company decided to bifurcate the sale proceeds from the hoses division into two parts.
 One part, the cash inflow equal to the book value of the sold assets (₹85.6 cr) was shown as an inflow under the cash flow from investing activities.
 The other part, the cash inflow pertaining to the profit on this sale (₹134 cr) was shown as an inflow under cash flow from operating activities (CFO).

 However, Albert David Ltd has decided to put the entire cash inflow from the sale of Actibile under the cash flow from operating activities (CFO).

 Therefore, if an investor deems fit, then she may adjust the CFO calculations by removing the sale proceeds of ₹53 cr. from CFO and put it under cash flow from investing (CFI).

 Investors may read the complete analysis of Albert David Ltd in the following article:

 An investor may note that the companies also know that investors give a lot of importance to the cash flow from investing activities (CFO) in their analysis.
 Therefore, companies try to present as best a picture as possible of CFO as possible.
 However, as seen above, many times, companies may choose to classify such items under CFO, which may not be truly operating inflow.

-Therefore, it becomes essential that investor should be cautious while analysing companies and do a deeper analysis while looking at cash flow statement.
+Therefore, it becomes essential that investor should be cautious while analysing companies and do a deeper analysis while looking at the cash flow statement.
 Doing an in-depth analysis will help them in understanding the true financial position of the companies.